oracle-livelabs/analytics-ai/picaso-genai-oda/oda/oda.md

     ![ODA create session api](images/oda_create_session_api2.png)

 9. Test the GenAIAgentCreateSession Rest API service, by clicking on the Test Request button.
-You should see Response Status 200, with a proper Resoponse Body.
-Ensure that the "welcomeMessage and "id" fields are not blank / null.
+You should see Response Status 200, with a proper Response Body.
+Ensure that the "id" field is not blank / null.
+If the "welcomeMessage" field is blank in this Rest API response, a generic message would be shown in the ODA chatbot.

     ![ODA create session api](images/oda_create_session_api3.png)